-During the period under review, Mr. Ma Yiu Ho, Peter, retired on 28 August 2020.
-Following his retirement, the composition of the audit committee fell below the requirements under Rule 3.21 of the Listing Rules which provides that the audit committee must comprise a minimum of three members.
-However, the Company is in compliance with Rule 3.21 as of the date of this report.
+During the period under review, Mr. Fang Zhi Xiang, resigned on 14 February 2022.
+Following his resignation, the composition of the audit committee fell below the requirements under Rule 3.21 of the Listing Rules which provides that the audit committee must comprise a minimum of three members.
+The Company appointed Mr. So Chi Ming as independent non-executive director, chairman of the audit committee and a member of the remuneration committee on 13 April 2022 and became compliant with Rule 3.21 of the Listing Rules.